 There are, of course, all kinds of valid reasons for Colonel Sanders' company being able to fill up his restaurants.
 Those reasons include a distinctive product, an aggressive marketing strategy, an ability to meet a felt need and well-placed, highly visible facilities.

-There's no reason why the Church of the Nazarene shouldn't be as well known as the Colonel.
-In fact, in the parable of the great feast in Luke 14, Jesus seems to be saying to us that we, as His servants, ought to be possessed with an urgency and act with a persuasiveness that far exceeds anything this world has ever seen.
+Is there any reason the Church of the Nazarene shouldn't be as well known as the Colonel?
+In fact, in the parable of the great feast in Luke 14, Jesus seems to be saying to us that we, as His servants, ought to be possessed with an urgency and act with a loving persuasiveness that exceeds anything this world is used to seeing.

 The passionate wish of the Master is to have an absolutely full house.
 In Jesus' parable, the nobleman told his servants to keep searching and persuading until his banquet hall was completely filled.
 If those who were invited first did not respond, they were to keep looking until they found enough people who would respond.

-How tragic!
+How tragic that God's people have given up inviting people to the banquet!
 Jesus said we must be prepared to compel.
-And in fact, some pressure may be needed to overcome the incredulity of people as to our invitation being meant seriously.
+And in fact, some insistence may be needed to overcome the incredulity of people as to our invitation being meant seriously.
 The poor and the disadvantaged and the minorities may be especially wary of our attempts to win them.
 But Jesus said: "Compel them!"